 Which of your top three did you write down the most in response to those questions?
 Well, my friend, that is your niche!
 Finding your niche isn’t rocket science.
 Use your research and reflection to guide your decision!
 I know it seems like it is a weighty decision, and you might not be completely sold because you have SO many passions!

 I want to help you on this journey to becoming a CEO Teacher®, and finding your niche is one of the first steps!
-I have a FREE finding your niche worksheet that you can use to walk through the process of finding your niche.
+I have a FREE finding your niche worksheet (inside the workbook) that you can use to walk through the process of finding your niche.
 Click here or click the picture below to download it!

 Listen to the Finding Your Niche podcast episode on The CEO Teacher® Podcast and learn how I would fill out my Niche Finder as a classroom teacher.
 When you find your niche, you’re able to focus on your main thing.
 And when you do that, you are on your way to becoming a thought leader in that area.